 Academic Career and Research Areas

-Prof. Wackerhage studied and obtained his PhD at the German Sport University in Cologne (DSHS).
-He then went on to develop the teaching of exercise physiology at the University of Central Lancashire before moving to the University of Dundee and subsequently becoming a senior lecturer and reader at the University of Aberdeen in Scotland, UK.
-Since 2015, he has been associate professor for exercise biology at TUM.
+Prof. Wackerhage studied and obtained his doctorate at the German Sport University in Cologne investigating muscle metabolism with 31P-NMR.
+He then became a lecturer in sports physiology at the University of Central Lancashire before moving to the University of Dundee and then as senior lecturer and reader to the University of Aberdeen in Scotland.
+Since 2016 he is Associate Professor of Exercise Biology at the TUM.

-Tremblay AM, Missiaglia E, Galli GG, Hettmer S, Urcia R, Carrara M, Judson RN, Thway K, Nadal G, Selfe JL et al: “The Hippo Transducer YAP1 Transforms Activated Satellite Cells and Is a Potent Effector of Embryonal Rhabdomyosarcoma Formation”.
-Cancer Cell.
+Tremblay AM, Missiaglia E, Galli GG, Hettmer S, Urcia R, Carrara M, Judson RN, Thway K, Nadal G, Selfe JL et al: “The Hippo Transducer YAP1 Transforms Activated Satellite Cells and Is a Potent Effector of Embryonal Rhabdomyosarcoma Formation”. .
 2014; 26(2): 273-287.Abstract

-Judson RN, Tremblay AM, Knopp P, White RB, Urcia R, De Bari C, Zammit PS, Camargo FD, Wackerhage H: “The Hippo pathway member Yap plays a key role in influencing fate decisions in muscle satellite cells”.
-Journal of Cell Science.
+Judson RN, Tremblay AM, Knopp P, White RB, Urcia R, De Bari C, Zammit PS, Camargo FD, Wackerhage H: “The Hippo pathway member Yap plays a key role in influencing fate decisions in muscle satellite cells”. .
 2012; 125: 6009-6019.Abstract

 Mutsch B, Heiber M, Grätz F, Hain R, Schönfelder M, Kaps S, Schranner D, Kähler CJ, Wackerhage H. „Aerosol particle emission increases exponentially above moderate exercise intensity resulting in superemission during maximal exercise” PNAS.
 2022; 119: e2202521119.Abstract